 This dish is a must-try menu for anyone visiting Bangladesh for the first time.
 It’s a simple yet delectable dish with an inviting flavor and tender texture of the chicken.
 The best thing about it is you can eat it alone as a snack or together with some rice or flatbread as a meal.

 Bhapa Pitha is a rice cake from the Easter Indian subcontinent, with regions like Bangladesh, East, and Northeast India.
-This is one of the most traditional winter dishes that people usually enjoy in Bangladesh.
+This is one of the most traditional winter dinner dishes people usually enjoy in Bangladesh.

 To be specific, Bhapa Pitha is a rice cake with the typical ingredients of rice flour, coconut, and date molasses.
 People usually steam these cakes until soft.
 In some variations, people substitute date molasses with brown sugar or jaggery, a non-centrifugal cane sugar.